allthingstalk/arduino-wifi-sdk/README.md

 - **Install Dependencies**
     - Open Arduino IDE and go to *Tools* > *Manage Libraries*
     - Search for and download “**ArduinoJson**” by Benoit Blanchon
+    - If you're on MKR1010, also search for and download "WiFiNINA" by Arduino.
+If not, ignore.
 - **Restart your Arduino IDE**

 You can now add this library in your sketch by going to *Sketch > Include Library > AllThingsTalk WiFi SDK* or by adding *<AllThingsTalk_WiFi.h>* in your sketch.